Bob3601/heelo-world/README.md

-# heelo-world
+# hello-world
-home for the bits and pieces
+Home for the bits and pieces
+I just corrected typos